 All investments involve risks, including possible loss of principal.
 Fixed income securities involve interest rate, credit, inflation and reinvestment risks, and possible loss of principal.
 As interest rates rise, the value of fixed income securities falls.
-Low-rated, high-yield bonds are subject to greater price volatility, illiquidity and possibility of default.
 Asset-backed, mortgage-backed or mortgage-related securities are subject to prepayment and extension risks.
 Derivative instruments can be illiquid, may disproportionately increase losses, and have a potentially large impact on performance.
 Active management does not ensure gains or protect against market declines.
 The manager may consider environmental, social and governance (ESG) criteria in the research or investment process; however, ESG considerations may not be a determinative factor in security selection.
 In addition, the manager may not assess every investment for ESG criteria, and not every ESG factor may be identified or evaluated.
 These and other risks are discussed in the fund's prospectus.